| The

 machines vary widely in form and features, this section offers only a cursory glance at

+this type of saw.
 Like cabinet saws these machines have an

 enclosed stand however the metal is several times thicker than a cabinet saw.
 The